Welsh Harp, Brent/Barnet

 The Harp and Horn inn stood on the Edgware Road near Brent Bridge from the mid-18th century and had been renamed the Welsh Harp by 1803.
 It came to be known as the Old Welsh Harp after another inn named the Upper Welsh Harp was built further north.

-In the mid-1830s the confluence of the River Brent and the Silk Stream was dammed to create the Brent (or Kingsbury) reservoir, in order to supply the Paddington branch of what is now the Grand Union Canal.
 The Welsh Harp reservoir, as it became known, was enlarged in the early 1850s and the Old Welsh Harp gained enormous popularity as a destination for day-trippers.
 Sporting events of all kinds were held here, especially boxing matches, with ice skating in winter.
 A music hall song called ‘The Jolliest Place That’s Out’ praised the Welsh Harp’s attractions.

-So great was the appeal of the pub and the reservoir that the Midland Railway opened Welsh Harp station in 1870 to cater for excursion traffic.
-The station closed in 1903 and the reservoir’s appeal declined with the urbanization of the surrounding area, especially after the creation of the North Circular Road, which had the benefit of allowing wildlife habitats to form.
+The station closed in 1903 and the reservoir’s appeal declined with the urbanisation of the surrounding area, especially after the creation of the North Circular Road, which had the benefit of allowing wildlife habitats to form.
 The Old Welsh Harp was rebuilt in 1937 but was later demolished to make way for the Staples Corner flyover.
-In the 1948 Olympic Games, rowing competitions were held on the reservoir, which remains much-used by rowers, sailors and canoeists.
-A conservation group and environmental education centre were established in the 1970s.

-Welsh Harp Village is a newish estate in east Kingsbury, jutting into West Hendon playing fields.
 Brent’s Welsh Harp ward covers the area to the west of the reservoir and includes north Neasden.
 The ward is ethnically diverse, with no single group constituting a majority.